Explore the map

 The next two layers that you'll show on your map are administrative divisions and cities.
 China has 34 provincial-level administrative divisions, which are like states or provinces.
 To better tell them apart, you'll style this layer using a different color for each one.

-- In the Layers pane, select and click the visibility button for the China Admin layer.
+- In the Layers pane, select and click the Visibility button for the China Admin layer.

 - If necessary, on the Settings toolbar, click Styles.